carminacodre/ModelQuantization/README.md

 In this module you can find the utility function which saves a Keras model to a protobuf file.

+Note that tensorflow backend must be used for Keras.

 ```
 save_keras_model_to_pb(save_dir, file_name, model, nr_outputs = 1, output_node_prefix= "output_node")
 ```